 For water-lovers, there's a 25-yard, eight-lane competition swimming pool in the Recreation Center.
 It's the site of occasional "Dive-In Movies," too, where students enjoy films from their floats in the pool.

-On campus, the Student Center includes a gameroom, coffee house and student pub.
-The Gameroom is complete with billiard, ping-pong and air hockey tables, as well as an electronic arcade and video games.
+On campus, the Student Center includes a coffee house and student pub.

 From parties to sporting events, guest lectures to concerts, there's always something of interest happening on campus.
 Games featuring the campus's Division III teams in football, basketball and volleyball are among the most popular draws.

-Major annual events on campus include the fall Homecoming and University Day (complete with a carnival, fireworks display and football game) and spring Greek Week (complete with Olympic competitions, toga-wearing and the selection of a Greek god and goddess).
+Major annual events on campus include the fall Homecoming and Family Day (complete with a carnival and football game) and spring Greek Week (complete with Olympic competitions, toga-wearing and the selection of a Greek god and goddess).

-There's also campus theater with student-written and student-directed plays and Opera at Florham (featuring the latest operatic talent).
+There's also campus theater with student-written and student-directed plays.
 An in-depth program that explores a major world issue or country is held each year and attracts world-renowned guest speakers and cultural exhibitions.

 Tired of studying?
 Ready for an evening out?
 The choice is yours - stay on campus or enjoy the resources of nearby towns and New York City.
 If you're suffering from a case of campus cabin fever, you can journey into Morristown to enjoy a first-run movie or try one of its many excellent restaurants or clubs.